Fading Recession Odds May Point to a Slow-Growth U.S. Economy

 Equities and Real Assets

 Focusing on traditional value sectors.
-The energy and basic materials sectors typically have benefited from higher commodity prices.
-Utilities generally have provided dependable cash flows and dividends despite higher inflation and interest rates.
+The energy and basic materials sectors have typically benefited from higher commodity prices.
+Utilities have generally provided dependable cash flows and dividends despite higher inflation and interest rates.

 Favoring cyclical stocks.
 Economically sensitive sectors, such as financials, communication services and industrials, have tended to benefit from strong economic activity.